Blarcamesine Anavex

 blarcamesine

-Blarcamesine Anavex was developed as a medicine for the treatment of adults with Alzheimer’s disease and dementia (cognitive impairment).
+Blarcamesine Anavex was developed as a medicine for the treatment of adults with Alzheimer’s disease and dementia.

 During the evaluation, the company proposed to restrict the indication to adults with early Alzheimer's disease with mild cognitive impairment (MCI) due to Alzheimer's disease or early-stage mild dementia due to Alzheimer's disease, in people who do not have a mutation (change) in a gene called SIGMAR1.
 SIGMAR1 is the gene that gives the instructions for making the sigma-1 receptor protein, which is involved in cellular processes that contribute to the health and survival of nerve cells.
 The medicine was to be used in addition to other treatments.

-Blarcamesine Anavex contains the active substance blarcamesine and was to be available as hard capsules.
+Blarcamesine Anavex contains the active substance blarcamesine and was to be available as capsules to be taken by mouth.

 In people with early Alzheimer’s disease, cognitive impairment is caused by a loss of nerve cells in the brain.
 The active substance in Blarcamesine Anavex, blarcamesine, activates the sigma-1 receptor protein.
 By activating the sigma-1 receptor protein, blarcamesine was expected to help nerve cells function properly and protect them from damage due to inflammation.
 This was expected to slow the loss of cognitive function.

 The company presented results from a main study involving 462 adults aged between 60 and 85 years with early Alzheimer’s disease.
 Patients in the study were given either Blarcamesine Anavex or placebo (a dummy treatment).
-The main measures of effectiveness were the reduction in cognitive decline and in the ability to perform daily activities over 48 weeks.
-Cognitive decline was measured using the Alzheimer's Disease Assessment Scale-Cognitive Subscale (ADAS-Cog13) and the ability to perform daily activities was measured using the Alzheimer's Disease Cooperative Study – Activities of Daily Living Scale (ADCS-ADL).
+The main measures of effectiveness were cognitive function and the ability to perform daily activities over 48 weeks.
+Cognitive function was measured using the Alzheimer's Disease Assessment Scale-Cognitive Subscale (ADAS-Cog13) and the ability to perform daily activities was measured using the Alzheimer's Disease Cooperative Study - Activities of Daily Living Scale (ADCS-ADL).
 The company also presented results from analyses of data from a subgroup of patients from the main study, namely adults with early Alzheimer’s disease who did not have a mutation in the SIGMAR1 gene.

-The main study failed to meet its main objective, which was to show an improvement in both main measures of effectiveness.
+The main study did not meet its main objective, which was to show a smaller decline in both main measures of effectiveness compared with placebo.
 In addition, the analysis had methodological issues which raised concerns about the validity of the results.
-Given the failure of the main study and the methodological issues, and based on the analysis of the data for the subgroup of patients without SIGMAR1 mutations, it was not possible to reach a positive conclusion regarding the effectiveness of the medicine.
+Given the failure of the main study and the methodological issues, and based on the analysis of the data for the subgroup of patients without SIGMAR1 mutations, the effectiveness of the medicine could not be demonstrated.

 In terms of safety, limitations of the safety database and the way safety data were collected did not allow a sufficient characterisation of the safety profile of Blarcamesine Anavex.
 The Agency noted that a high proportion of patients stopped treatment during the main study, mainly due to side effects related to the central nervous system, which raised concerns about how well the medicine is tolerated.